SwiftGen/SwiftGen/Documentation/Articles/SwiftLint-Integration.md

 # Using SwiftLint to enfore the usage of SwiftGen in your codebase

-If you want to generate warnings (or even errors) in your Xcode project if your developers accidentally use the string-based Apple APIs instead of the SwiftGen generated constants in your code, you could leverage [SwiftLint](https://github.com/Realm/SwiftLint) to do that for you.
+If you want to generate warnings (or even errors) in your Xcode project if your developers accidentally use the string-based Apple APIs instead of the SwiftGen generated constants in your code, you can leverage [SwiftLint](https://github.com/Realm/SwiftLint) to do that for you.

 SwiftLint allows you to add custom rules to your `.swiftlint.yml` config file, based on Regular Expressions.
-You can use those to detect uses of things like `UIColor(red:green:blue:alpha:)` and suggest to use `Assets.xxx` instead, or detect uses of `NSLocalizedString` and suggest to use the `L10n` generated constants instead.
+You can use those to detect uses of things like `UIColor(red:green:blue:alpha:)` and suggest to use `Assets.xxx` instead, or detect uses of `NSLocalizedString` and suggest to replace them with the `L10n` generated constants, etc.

 ## Example configuration

-Here's an example of custom rules you could add to your `.swiftlint.yml` SwiftLint configuration file:
+Here's an example of custom rules you can add to your `.swiftlint.yml` SwiftLint configuration file:

 ```yaml
 custom_rules: